mikeraab/docker001/Participant-Guide.md

 Here is a synopsis of the steps in the above URL:

-Be sure that you are in your home directory, this is where you will create your first docker-compose.yml file:
+> *For simplicity, we will install Docker Compose in the root home directory to avoid any path issues with the variety of Linux environments that may be used in this HOL.
+This is also where you will run Docker Compose and create your first docker-compose.yml file.*

-> *Note - you can use seperate sub-directories under your home directory, to store subsequent apps, each created with their own Docker Compose YAML file*

 ```
 $ cd ~